Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Introduction

 The paper is organized as follows.
-In the next Section, a generic scenario of entanglement entropy in terms of quantum heat engine model is described, in which the definition of entanglement entropy is introduced.
-In the following three sections, three microscopic models are investigated, all of which take two kinds of competing many-body interactions into account.
-Section III is assigned to the charge transport which mainly refers to the competition between diagonal and off-diagonal vibronic couplings, and the time evolution of the two-bath lattice model with a single electron is shown.
-Section IV is for the exciton and charge transfer (CT) state dynamics and the regime of many-body localization (MBL) stemming from the competition between the Coulomb interaction between charges and nonlocal vibronic coupling is determined.
-Section V is for the singlet fission and the competition of spin-spin interaction and the local bosonic environment is explored.
+In the next Section, we first describe a generic scenario of entanglement entropy in terms of quantum heat engine model, and then propose a toy model for describing the adiabatic motion of CT excitons followed with the discussion of multi-molecular resonant vibrational modes (we call them ``aggregate phonons").
+In the following Section, we discuss the hierarchy of quantum effects in the realistic materials and then typical kinds of organic molecules are briefly introduced.
+In Section IV we first introduce a quantity to measure the quantum entanglement of CT states which is named out-of-time-order correlator (OTOC), and then discuss the coherent exciton and CT state dynamics stemming from the competition between the Coulomb interaction and nonlocal vibronic coupling.
+The charge transport which mainly refers to the competition between diagonal and off-diagonal vibronic couplings, and the singlet fission with the competition of spin-spin interaction and the local bosonic environment are explored as well.
 The last Section is for the summary and outlook.